A physics-informed U-Net-LSTM network for nonlinear structural response under seismic excitation

 \section{Introduction}

 The increasing number and intensity of natural disasters such as earthquakes, typhoons, and tsunamis have heightened the global demand for resilient and adaptive infrastructure systems.
-Among these hazards, seismic events pose particularly severe threats to structural integrity, leading to widespread damage and loss of life.
-Accurate prediction of structural response under seismic loading is thus a cornerstone of resilient design.
-Conventional numerical methods, including the Newmark-$\beta$ \cite{newmark1959method}, KR-$\alpha$ \cite{kolay2014development}, and the finite element method (FEM)\cite{reddy1993introduction,huebner2001finite,zienkiewicz2005finite}, have long been the foundation for modeling dynamic behavior of structures.
-These techniques are reliable and grounded in physics, yet they are computationally intensive, especially when applied to nonlinear analysis of a full-scale structure.
-Their high computational cost limits real-time applications and scalability.
+Among these hazards, seismic events pose particularly severe threats to structural integrity, often resulting in widespread damage and significant loss of life.
+To ensure structural safety and reliability, and to limit potential damage, accurate prediction of structural response under seismic loading is essential.
+Conventional numerical methods, such as the Newmark-$\beta$ method \cite{newmark1959method}, KR-$\alpha$ \cite{kolay2014development}, and the finite element method (FEM)\cite{reddy1993introduction,huebner2001finite,zienkiewicz2005finite}, have long been employed to model the dynamic behavior of structures.
+These techniques are reliable and firmly grounded in physical principles; however, they are computationally intensive, particularly when applied to nonlinear analysis of full-scale structures.
+The high computational cost associated with these methods limits their suitability for real-time applications and large-scale parametric studies.